tuzhucheng/MP-CNN-Variants/README.md

 Note the original paper doesn't use dropout, so dropout=0 mimics this behaviour to allow for fair comparison in the results reported below.

+To visualize the training process, just add `--tensorboard` to use TensorBoard.

 ## SICK Dataset

 To run MP-CNN on the SICK dataset mimicking the original paper as closely as possible, use the following command: